hazeedhrshd/MovieLens-Database/README.md

 ## Analysis Insights

-The SQL queries in `analysis.sql` cover various aspects of the Movielens dataset.
+The SQL queries in `Movielens.sql` cover various aspects of the Movielens dataset.
 Some of the insights derived from the analysis include:

 - Popular movies based on the number of ratings and average ratings.
 - Top-rated genres and their respective ratings.